-Description of the Matter

-As discussed in Note 3, Summary of Significant Accounting Policies, the Company's sales contracts with its customers may provide for annual price reductions over the production life of the vehicle.
-Prices may also be adjusted on an ongoing basis to reflect changes in product content, product cost and other commercial factors.
+Description of the As discussed in Note 3, Summary of Significant Accounting Policies, the Company's sales contracts with Matter also be adjusted on an ongoing basis to reflect changes in product content, product cost and other commercial factors.
 Some of these price adjustments are non-routine in nature.
 The amount of revenue recognized by the Company reflects the consideration that the Company expects to be entitled to in exchange for its products based on the current purchase orders, annual price reductions and ongoing price adjustments.